kraftcoding/Librera-Blazor-CleanArchitecture_.NET-8/README.md

-# Clean Architecture - Blazor Web App with .NET 8 using Entity Framework and Repository Pattern
+# Blazor Clean Architecture .NET 8
 This is a project sample for **Blazor Wb App** with **.NET 8** following **clean architecture** design pattern using entity framework core and **repository pattern**.

 ## Tech Stack